Pompeii (film): Historical accuracy

 The depiction of the city was based on the surviving ruins of Pompeii.
 To ensure complete accuracy, any shots of the ancient city were built upon existing footage of the ruins.
-Anderson states,we would do a real helicopter shot over the ruins of the city so that we knew we were getting the layout of the city correct ...
+Anderson stated,we would do a real helicopter shot over the ruins of the city so that we knew we were getting the layout of the city correct ...
 Then we would project a computer-generated image over the top of the real photography ...
 That is how we got the architecture of the city precise.
 Sarah Yeomans, an archaeologist at USC, has praised the attention to detail in the film's depiction of Pompeii, noting, for example, the raised paving stones in the streets, the political graffiti on the buildings, and the amphitheatre where gladiatorial combat takes place.

 Anderson has described other aspects of the film as being less rigorously historical.
 For example, he states that the timeframe of the events was compacted in order to keep the intensity levels high.
 His portrayal of some aspects of the eruption, in particular the inclusion of fireballs raining from the sky, were included for dramatic effect rather than historical accuracy.

-He also received minor criticism from Yeomans for his portrayal of women, who would not have been seen alone in town, involved in political affairs, nor wearing the revealing clothes they wore in the film.
+Anderson received minor criticism from Yeomans for his portrayal of women, who would not have been seen alone in town, involved in political affairs, or wearing revealing clothes such as they wore in the film.
 Anderson portrayed these women more according to modern tastes.
 The characters themselves are fictional.
 Anderson found inspiration for them in real people, representing the famous plaster cast of the "twin lovers" of Pompeii as Milo and Cassia, and finding inspiration for Atticus in the casts of the cowering man.
-Anderson said he received approval from every volcanologist and historian he has shown the movie to, having received "high marks for both scientific and historical accuracy", which is what the team was striving for.
+Anderson said he received approval from every volcanologist and historian he has shown the movie to, having received "high marks for both scientific and historical accuracy", for which the team was striving.